meetkabeershah/meetkabeershah.github.io/_posts/2015-10-23-digi-workshop.md

 Nobody wants that crazy shiny app just to eat up (already short) memory.

-In the communication part, we were given scenario of a meeting where a guy comes late for meetings and every has to wait.
+In the communication part, we were given scenario of a meeting where a guy comes late for meetings and everyone has to wait.

 The question was how do you deal with such an individual?